borisevichdi/bmiprs-code/README.md

-# bmiprs-code
-The code used for the manuscript "Interaction between physical activity and polygenic risk score of body mass index"
+## The code used for the manuscript "Interaction between physical activity and polygenic risk score of body mass index"